FitFingers/Cash-Register/README.md

 My JavaScript cash register project.
 <hr>

-Though this was assigned as a piece of coursework for freeCodeCamp, all code is 100% mine and no tutorials were used.
+Though this was assigned as a piece of coursework for freeCodeCamp, all code is (as always) 100% mine and no tutorials were used.